robatwilliams/es-compat/README.md

 Contributions welcome to fill the gaps - it's mostly straightforward joining-up of the features list, existing ESLint rules, and the compatibility data.

 <sup>1</sup> Excluding features not statically detectable: revised `Function.prototype.toString`, stable `Array.prototype.sort`, well-formed `JSON.stringify`.

+<sup>2</sup> Excluding `Symbol.prototype.description`; as a debug feature, it's not worth the false positives that arise due to its name and not being a method.

 ## Limitations